 If you feel embarrassed and uncomfortable about this topic, you’re not alone.
 I have caught myself in my own web of self-deception many times, and it isn’t an enjoyable experience.

-However, for any true soulwork to occur, we must all honestly take a look at ourselves.
+However, for any true inner work to occur, we must all honestly take a look at ourselves.
 Lies only serve to alienate ourselves from the truth of who we are.

 If you think you might be struggling with self-delusion, here are some useful pieces of advice:

 - Journal and write down your true feelings.
-Journalling is a safe space which allows you to let out all of your suppressed thoughts and emotions.
+Journaling is a safe space which allows you to let out all of your suppressed thoughts and emotions.
 Don’t hold back anything: go wild.
 Sometimes it takes a bit of time to fully “unleash the Kraken,” but with patience, you will find this practice invaluable.
-Read more about journalling.

 - Honestly examine your fears.
 Ask yourself, “What am I running away from?”
 Take some time to introspect, preferably in solitude.
 Solitude is easy to create: simply set aside half an hour a day to spend with your thoughts.
 If you have a busy schedule, prioritize, and see what other tasks you can shorten.
 Read more about solitude.